Skip to content

 Ease Of Use:

-Coyote dry glazes have the same ingredients as their wet glazes, except of course the water.
+Coyote dry glazes have the same ingredients as their wet glazes, except, of course, the water.

 These dry glazes may take a little longer to dry than you are used to with other dipping glazes because they contain CMC and bentonite, but they dip very well, and the glaze particles stay suspended longer in the bucket.
 Therefore, you don’t have to mix it as often while glazing.